 - Spray hot waffle iron with cooking spray.
 Add about ½ cup of waffle mix; spread mixture evenly on waffle iron and close the lid.

-- Remove waffle and repeat with remaining waffles.
-Top with butter and maple syrup.
-Enjoy!
+- Remove waffle from the iron and repeat with remaining waffles.
+Top with maple syrup.

 Storage Tip: Store waffles for up to 5 days in the fridge.
 Reheat in the microwave for a delicious weekday breakfast.